 - Start by pressing the tofu: Drain the tofu and place it on a plate, then top it with another plate or cutting board and weigh it down with something heavy, like a couple of cans, to squeeze out as much water as possible.
 Let stand for 15 to 30 minutes, periodically draining off the excess water.

-- After it’s pressed, crumble the tofu with your hands into small bits.
+- After it’s pressed, crumble the tofu with your fingers into small bits.

 - Meanwhile, heat the oil in a large non-stick skillet over medium-low heat.
-Add the onion and pepper with a pinch of salt, and cook until softened and starting to brown, 5 to 7 minutes.
-Add the garlic, paprika, turmeric, pepper flakes, and black pepper, and cook for 30 seconds more.
+Add the onion and bell pepper with a pinch of salt, and cook until softened and starting to brown, 5 to 7 minutes.
+Add the paprika, garlic, turmeric, pepper flakes, and black pepper, and cook for 30 seconds more.

 - Add the tofu to the pan and stir to coat in the seasonings until it is yellow throughout.
 Season with lime juice and 1/4 teaspoon salt.
 Cook to warm through, 3 to 5 minutes.
 Turn the heat off.
 Taste and adjust the seasonings, if needed.
 Garnish with cilantro before serving.